Kikori River

 The Kikori River is a major river in southern Papua New Guinea on the island of New Guinea.
 The river has a total length of 445 km and flows southeast into the Gulf of Papua, with its delta at the head of the gulf.
 The settlement of Kikori lies on the delta.

+Course

+The headwaters of the Kikori, the Hegigio and the Tagari, originate in the south-eastern part of the Muller plateau.
+The Hegigio descends through a wild gorge into the Papua Plain.
+From the mouth of the Mubi River, it is known as the Kikori and flows into the Gulf of Papua, with a large marshy delta.